adard2002/hello-world/DISCUSSION_04.md

          </div>
     <p>
     In this example you can see they are located at the "Home" page and are looking at the "Bootstrap" tab.
 Which has a few choices of pages to go to.
 It's not clutered, it's easy to read and simple to follow.</p>
+    <h2>Some Elements and Attributesto help you get started with HTML</h2>
     <table>
     <tr>
         <th>Element</th>